fedejaure/cookiecutter-modern-pypackage/docs/prompts.rst

     Whether to add a license file.
 Options: ["MIT", "BSD", "ISC", "Apache Software License 2.0", "GNU General Public License v3", "Not open source"s]

 command_line_interface
-    Whether to create a console script using Click.
+    Whether to create a console script using Typer.
 Console script entry point will match the project_name.
-Options: ["Click", "No command-line interface"]
+Options: ["Typer", "No command-line interface"]

 add_code_of_conduct
     Whether to add a Contributor Covenant Code of Conduct file.